juhkarhu/tsoha-kuvajako/README.md

 ### Tilanne 25.4.2021

 Both users and admins can delete posts and comments, and admins can ban users.
 The implementation is harsh as there's no any kind of confirmation as of yet.
+Also added a search functionality that searches keywords in posts' title and description.

 ### Current status
 Done: